 - For Publishers, validating the quality and value of your inventory helps ensure you attract greater investment from media buyers.

-To help guide the industry to better understand campaign delivery on the whole, comScore releases industry benchmarks from the more than 200 billion impressions it measures across the globe from its comScore vCE service.
-Industry benchmarks can be used to help set delivery expectations and provide a powerful indicator of relative campaign performance, but it’s important to remember that there is no normal when it comes to in-view and in-target rates as normal can vary based on a number of factors such as campaign objective, size of target, placement and verticals.
-Further, as explained in our recent whitepaper Lessons Learned in Digital Advertising, 100% in-view and 100% in-target delivery is not a realistic expectation for a number of reasons based on technology limitations, data availability and end-user behaviour.
+To help guide the industry to better understand campaign delivery on the whole, comScore releases industry benchmarks from the more than 200 billion impressions it measures across the globe from its comScore validated Campaign Essentials® (vCE) service.
+Industry benchmarks can be used to help set delivery expectations and provide a powerful indicator of relative campaign performance, but it’s important to remember that there is no normal when it comes to in-view and in-target rates.
+‘Normal’ can vary based on a number of factors such as campaign objective, size of target, placement and verticals.
+Further, as explained in our whitepaper Lessons Learned in Digital Advertising, 100% in-view and 100% in-target delivery is not a realistic expectation for a number of reasons including technology limitations, data availability and end-user behavior.

 The Vital Role Media Buyers Play in Fighting Ad Fraud

 The digital media industry has spent the last year trying to get to the bottom of ad fraud and non-human traffic (NHT).
 As the impacts of NHT became apparent – in not only wasted ad impressions, but also low viewability, skewed audience data and depressed ROI – the industry has started drawing battle lines to defend its advertising territory.
 With this motivation, much of the media conversation has focused on how important it is for media sellers in the digital ad ecosystem to clean up the issue.

 Teens & Older Demos Driving Gains in U.S. Smartphone Penetration